Announcement: Impact on Equality and Diversity Finalists

 Jos Wallace is nominated for her innovative, non-profit work with Central Scotland Adventures, where she commits seven days a week to providing accessible paddlesports to neurodiverse and disabled communities and has created a sustainable model for unpaid carers to access free activities.

-Forth Canoe Club, specifically their Women's Polo team, is nominated as an exceptionally welcoming and inclusive club which has significantly increased women's participation in the sport, as evidenced by the team winning the Scottish Championships and establishing a team with an equal mix of men and women, ranging in age, ability, and nationality.๏ปฟ
+Forth Canoe Club, specifically their Women's Polo team, is nominated as an exceptionally welcoming and inclusive club which has significantly increased women's participation in the sport, as evidenced by the team winning the Scottish Championships and establishing a club environment and participation with an equal mix of men and women across several teams, ranging in age, ability and nationality.

 Awards Celebration